Battle of Solferino: Battle of San Martino

 On the northern side of the battlefield the Sardinians, four divisions strong, encountered the Austrians around 7 am.
 A long battle erupted over control of Pozzolengo, San Martino and Madonna della Scoperta.
 The Austrian VIII Corps under Benedek had 39,000 men and 80 guns and was repeatedly attacked by a Sardinian force of 22,000 men with 48 guns.
-The Austrians were able to ward off three Sardinian attacks, inflicting heavy losses upon the attackers; at the end of the day Benedek was ordered to retreat with the rest of the Austrian army, but ignored the order and kept resisting.
-At 8:00 pm a fourth Sardinian assault finally captured the contested hills, and Benedek withdrew.
-The main Sardinian contribution in the overall battle consisted in keeping Benedek's corps deeply engaged throughout the day and preventing the sending of two brigades as reinforcement to the force attacked by the French in Solferino.
+From 7:00 AM to 17:00 PM San Martino was seized three times by various Piedmontese units, but the Austrians recaptured it as many times, inflicting heavy losses upon the attackers; at the end of the day Benedek was ordered to retreat with the rest of the Austrian army, but ignored the order and kept resisting.
+At 8:00 pm a fourth Sardinian assault conquered San Martino again and secured the contested hills, with the Austrians withdrawing after a final and failed counterattack.
+The main Sardinian contribution in the overall battle consisted in keeping Benedek's corps deeply engaged throughout the day, forcing two brigades fighting between Solferino and Madonna della Scoperta to rush to the scene and preventing the sending of another two brigades as reinforcement to the troops attacked by the French in Solferino.